MNMS1/MNMS/README.md

 ## What is our objective?
-Avoid needing to have a public IP or using VPN tunnels to manage your devices through the API service as you would normally do; Instead, we decided to create a solution based 100% on using the search tool and router scheduler.
+Avoid needing to have a public IP or using VPN tunnels to manage your devices through the API service as you would normally do; Instead, we decided to create a solution based 100% on using the search tool and scheduler.

 ## What functionalities will MNMS have?